 But you can change.
 Otherwise, expressions such as “if you’re not learning you’re dying”, “if you’re not learning you’re not growing”, and “if you’re not learning you’re not living” (and many other words of wisdom about learning) wouldn’t be part of our lexicon.

-Myth #6: You can stay organized without a little help
+Myth #6: Habitually messy people can get organized without some help

 The truth: There’s a lot of great organization helpers available out there.
 Take advantage of them, especially if you’re someone who perpetually struggles with staying organized.

 One of the decluttering myths out there is that you can capably keep a tidy home without investing in quality organization and storage systems.

 Sure, it’s possible, but why make it so difficult for yourself?

 There are plenty of amazing products out there like closet organizers and bed surrounds that are specifically designed to maximize storage space and save you time by making it easier to stay organized.